 Cycling is a great way to get fit and save money at the same time.
 The Whiteknights campus offers an ideal green environment for cyclists to explore the natural beauty the campus has to offer.
 We welcome responsible cyclists who follow our guidelines for sharing the space safely with other cyclists, pedestrians and drivers.

 This page outlines all the facilities and offers available to cyclists and those considering cycling at the University of Reading.
 Scroll down to find out about our secure cycle parking compounds; showers; how to get yourself a bike; how to keep your bike secure; cycle skills courses; bicycle maintenance opportunities and much more.
 We also have a programme of route improvements on Whiteknights Campus to allow more room for pedestrians and cyclists to share the space safely.

-*Dates subject to change occasionally so please check here before attending.
+*Dates subject to occasional change so please check the latest update before attending.

 Improve your cycling for free!

 We're keen to ensure that all cyclists at the University have the right skills to keep both themselves and other road users safe on the roads and paths.